S1lence-z/2d-game/README.md

+# TODO List

+- **Infinite Mode**: the player goes automatically to the right, platforma spawn in front of him
+- **3 Levels**: make 3 hard-coded levels

+---

 # Space Runner

 In this repository, I will be developing my semestral project for the subject programming 2 at MFF UK.